Subscribe to updates

 Summary

-The Central and North Buckinghamshire Area Planning Committee were scheduled to meet to discuss a number of planning and administrative matters.
-The agenda included planning applications for a change of use of a property in Steeple Claydon, and an outline application for a residential development in Buckingham.
-Councillors were also scheduled to appoint a vice-chair and agree on the minutes of previous meetings.
+The Central and North Buckinghamshire Area Planning Committee met to discuss a change of use for a property in Steeple Claydon, and a planning application for a residential development in Buckingham.
+The committee approved the change of use in Steeple Claydon, and voted to defer the decision on the residential development in Buckingham.

 Land South Of Bourton Road, Buckingham